eclipse-iofog/test-runner/README.md

 This is used in Azure Pipelines to display each builds pass/fail for both entire test suites as well as for specific tests we may see multiple failures in, to help identify issues that may not be consistent.

-The output is currently denoted as TEST-RESULTS.xml
+The test output is file is `TEST-RESULTS.xml` and is stored in `/root/test-results` of the test-runner container.